breatheco-de/content/src/content/lesson/debugging-css-code.md

 Do not use the **position property** for layouts, use `display: flex;` instead.

 I use the position rule for little things like attaching a notification bubble to an icon.
-Here is a 10 min video on [how absolute vs relative position work](https://www.loom.com/share/3715da41c2ec45be8711c4f8944e406b).
+Here is a 10-minute video on [how absolute vs relative position work](https://www.loom.com/share/3715da41c2ec45be8711c4f8944e406b).

 ## Flexbox for doing layouts

-The most powerful tool for building layouts is flexbox.
-[Here is a 5 min video on how it works](https://www.youtube.com/watch?v=ZRc2vUF92e8).
+The most powerful tool for building layouts is Flexbox.
+[Here is a 5-minute video on how it works](https://www.youtube.com/watch?v=ZRc2vUF92e8).

 ## Master the CSS Selectors

 Please take some time to master the basic and advanced CSS selectors.
 Here are some resources:

-- Here is an 8 min video on the [basics of CSS Selectors](https://www.youtube.com/watch?v=0Wt1n0wvSe8).
+- Here is an 8-minute video on the [basics of CSS Selectors](https://www.youtube.com/watch?v=0Wt1n0wvSe8).
 - Here is a lesson to help you understand all the [advanced selectors](https://4geeks.com/lesson/mastering-css-selectors) that will help you clean your code.
 Better code.